erinpentecost/ErnPerkFramework/README.md

 # ErnPerkFramework
 OpenMW mod that adds a perk framework.
-This mod doesn't include any perks on its own.

 A perk selection window will pop up after your level up window.
 The perk selection window is controller friendly: hit A to choose the current perk or B to cancel.
 You can save up your perk points for later.
 Perks might cost additional points, or might actually give you points (or be free).
 It all depends on the perk mods you add.